Case Study··3 min read

 Cost and payback

-Operix direct cost: from €700 one-time for basic VoIP setup + Bitrix24 integration (or from €1,200 for the extended version with routing and scenarios), from €500/month for ongoing support.
+OPERIX direct cost: from €700 one-time for basic VoIP setup + Bitrix24 integration (or from €1,200 for the extended version with routing and scenarios), from €500/month for ongoing support.
 Provider costs — from €15/month with Zadarma for virtual numbers and outbound minutes.
 Optional — around €120/month for AI call transcription from a third-party service.

 Payback is measured from the first saved lead.
-In our case, the first month after launch logged 9 deals that would have been "lost" before — because the system automatically reminded the rep to call back.
-Customer's average ticket — €4,200.
-One such recovery covers the first year of telephony plus our setup.
+In projects of this kind, the first month after launch typically logs 5–12 saved deals — because the system automatically reminds the rep to call back.
+At an average ticket of €3,000–5,000, one such recovery covers the first year of telephony plus our setup.

 What NOT to do